light5551/docs-opmanual_autolab/book/opmanual_autolab/98_charging_setup/22_BUILDING_hardware_setup_charging_module.md

 ### Test your setup

-Place an assemblied Duckiebot [](#fig:result_cc) which is capable of charging underneath the charging rails, turn on the power supplies and see if the battery is going to charge.
+Place an assembled Duckiebot [](#fig:db_w_cc) which is capable of charging underneath the charging rails, turn on the power supplies and see if the battery is going to charge.